 This is a brilliantly written article about the pros and cons of DAM Consolidation by DAM guru, Ralph Windsor of DAMnews.org.
 Ralph has done a great job analysing the reasons for consolidation and the potential risks.
 He references the argument for having a DAM Department in large businesses so that there is holistic view of the multiple DAM platforms a large business is likely to have.
 With the right overview, DAM managers can adapt their model of DAM to be more realistic and responsive.

-What the most useful or informative DAM article you’ve read?
+What are the most useful or informative digital asset management articles you’ve read?
 Share them with us and tell us why you like them!